I live for the peaceful moments when we’re out exploring, watching a seagull take flight above us or watching waves lap at our feet below.

 Practice this: Talk yourself down from the point of alarm; breathe yourself through the noise.

-If this struggle is especially real for you, I have an ecourse called Talked Out, Touched Out: Learn to Thrive as an Introverted Mom.
+If this struggle is especially real for you, I would LOVE for you to check out my ecourse, Talked Out, Touched Out: Learn to Thrive as an Introverted Mom.

-Our next session will open in the early spring, but until then feel free to grab a PDF of 12 tips for introverted parents—from introverted parents.
-Just sign up here, and be sure to check the box that says “Printable: 12 Tips for Introverted Parents.”
-You’ll also be first to know when the course opens again.
+Our next session will open fall 2018, but until then, feel free to grab a PDF of 12 tips for introverted parents—from introverted parents.